 Manuscript Submission Guidelines

 Our aim is to transform your manuscript into an Ethics International Press published book, quickly and without any fuss.
-We have deliberately kept our guidelines short, and simple to follow.
+We have deliberately kept our guidelines short and simple to follow.

-Since most of our authors have deep experience of academia, please follow this one golden rule – treat your book manuscript with the same care as you would have treated your own thesis, and with the same standards you ask of your best students with their Master’s or Doctoral thesis.
+Since most of our authors have a deep experience of academia, please follow this one golden rule – please treat your book manuscript with the same care as you would have treated your own thesis, and with the same standards you ask of your best students with their Master’s or Doctoral thesis.

 Submission form, and format

 Your manuscript should be submitted as a single complete document, as an email attachment, in Microsoft Word or compatible software.

 Please create a Table of Contents (ToC).
 If you have Tables and/or Figures, the ToC should include a list of Tables and Figures also.

 Be consistent with your headers.
 Make sure the hierarchy of the headers (chapter, main header, subheader etc) is clear.
 You can number the headers, but we prefer it if not.
 Make sure capitalization in your headers is consistent: